 While forces have celebrated the fall of this Islamic State stronghold, for many regular people the nightmare goes on.

 People are slowly returning to Mosul, but there is still a huge need for aid in and around the city, and a massive displacement of civilians throughout the whole country.

 With the help of our partners working in Iraq, we have provided essential aid and shelter to more than 8,000 families since the beginning of the government-led effort to claim back the city of Mosul in 2016.

-In November, we will work with our partner ACTED, at the end of 2018, we completed distributions of locally procured aid packages to 528 families who are returning home to Hawija district.
+Through our partner ACTED, at the end of 2018, we completed distributions of locally procured aid packages to 528 families who are returning home to Hawija district in northern Iraq.